 Next Steps

-Introduce to the EEC
+Introduce to the EEC (At the 18 July 2019 meeting of the EEC, Steve Fratini introduced the proposal.
+The EEC approve the document for implementation.)

-Get buy-in from Eatontown government (mayor and city council) and administration
+Get buy-in from Eatontown government (mayor and city council) and administration (On 26 July 2019, Steve Fratini and Sara Breslow attended a meeting with Eatontown mayor, business administrator and planning and zoning officier.
+It was concluded that the EEC should continue working on the implementation of the plan.)

 Determine potential set of open space purchases